MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm-_cm_partial_resource_descriptor.md

 Specifies bus numbers, using the following members:

+#### BusNumber.Start

+Specifies the lowest-numbered of a range of contiguous buses allocated to the device.

+#### BusNumber.Length

+Specifies the number of buses allocated to the device.

+#### BusNumber.Reserved

+Not used.

 ### -field u.BusNumber.Start

 Specifies the lowest-numbered of a range of contiguous buses allocated to the device.